QualitativeDataRepository/iqmrnavigator/participants/index.md

 MODULE PREREQUISITES
 --------------------

 Some of IQMR's modules require participants to have basic familiarity with R or python.
 This requirement helps to ensure that the modules are maximally useful for everyone, focusing on methods and techniques, and not basic instruction in how to use the software.
-More about module prerequisites.
+More about module prerequisites to come.

 SUPPORTING MATERIALS -- READINGS AND MORE
 -----------------------------------------